whitebreadgolf/DroneDataAnalysis/README.md

 ## Database

 - There will be a MongoDB located at DroneDataAnalyis/webServer/database.
 MongoDB will need to be intstalled on the users OS before this can be run.

-I haven't quite figured out the specifics of the db yet but I will soon.
+- The database must first be started to run.
+Use "mongod --dbpath <pathname>".
+Personally, mine is in ~/Desktop/uav_ops/DroneDataAnalysis/webServer/database.
+I will write a script later to automatically start the db and run the node server.
+Running the mongo server for the first time will initialize the db in the "database folder"